 Mulan has already stolen her father’s armour and gone out to join the army at this point in the plot, and it makes very little effort to explain what you missed.
 She’s accompanied by Mushu, still voiced by Mark Moseley, who appears in this scene as a shadow on a rock in reminiscence of his introduction to Mulan in the film.
-There’s been a script change from the film: Mulan and Mushu already know one another and Mushu is just being reflected on the rock to set up a cheap comedy bit later in the scene.
+There’s been a script change from the film: Mulan and Mushu already know one another and Mushu is only casting a shadow on the rock to set up a cheap comedy bit later in the scene.
 He and Mulan discuss ambushing Shan-Yu (why didn’t I realize he was in the very next valley…?
 I feel silly!) but they’re interrupted by the arrival of Sora and the gang and forget all about their ambush in the process.
 This was probably done because their ambush relied on Shan-Yu being in rural China and was best shoved under a rug by the writing team.

 Sora and the gang do not arrive… peaceably.
 They arrive in the thicket and Sora and Donald presume Mushu’s scary shadow is a Heartless, which is I think is a fair assumption?
-I mean, the developers lose points for setting up this highly arbitrary scenario where Mulan had to talk to a rock for no reason about a subject that not only makes no sense but is in the opposite direction, but once the setup is in place, I think Sora and Donald are making a safe bet.
+I mean, the developers lose points for setting up this highly arbitrary scenario where Mulan had to talk to a rock for no reason about a subject that not only makes no sense but is taking place in the opposite direction from Mushu’s rock, but once the setup is in place, I think Sora and Donald are making a safe bet.
 Goofy objects, but he’s got no reason to do so.
 Mushu looks exactly like the monsters that are covering the land so thick you could make a carpet out of them.